-Stars! is probably best remembered as a game with poor graphics, but great gameplay.
-Odd even at the time, Stars! was built in a standard Windows interface.
+Stars! was built in a standard Windows interface.
 This means that instead of running full screen with assets built just for the game, it was filled with pull-down menu's, sub-windows, drag and drop icons, and the standard gunmetal gray of other Windows applications.
-The most graphical part of the game, it's map, featured a black background with dots to represent planets, shaded circles for territory boundaries and triangles to show ships/fleets.
+The most graphical part of the game, its map, featured a black background with dots to represent planets, shaded circles for territory boundaries and triangles to show ships/fleets.

 Each planet in Stars! has a set of statistics for gravity, temperature and radiation as well as resources that were available.
-In order to effectively colonize a planet your race had to be suited to it's environment.
-That is, unless your race had the ability "Alternate Reality" where you were able to use orbital habitates that didn't require the player to colonize the actual surface of a planet.
+In order to effectively colonize a planet the player's race had to be suited to it's environment.
+That is, unless the race has the ability "Alternate Reality" where the player can use orbital habitats that didn't require the colonization of the actual surface of a planet.

 Mining is one of the more important aspect of the game, providing the resources for everything from ships to technology.
 When mining it's common for players to use freighters to ship mined materials from a given planet back to a more advanced colony within the player's empire.

 Ships and starbases can be customized, with a set of slots for engines, shields, weapons, storage, etc. Players would simply drag and drop components they had researched into the appropriate slots and save the design.

 Primary Racial Traits (PRT)

 HE races grow twice as fast as other PRTs, yet are limited to half the maximum population per planet.
 Their high growth rate allows many extra benefits not available to other race types.

 Virtually invisible ships can strike easily into heavily defended areas, and armed Rogue class vessels can steal cargo from unsuspecting freighters.